RadekVyM/SimpleToolkit/docs/SimpleToolkit.SimpleShell/README.md

 }
 ```

-This diagram shows the current visual structure of our shell:
+This diagram shows simplified visual structure of our shell:

 <p align="center">
     <picture>